johnnyblog/johnnyblog.github.io/_posts/2020-09-18-second post category practice.md

 layout: post
 title: Starting a blog
 author: jpds
-category: new
+category: creative
 tags: [change log johnny]
 typora-root-url: ../
 typora-copy-images-to: ../media/newjpds
 ---

-# First Post
+# Post category creative

 - to save information and be able to share it
 - to keep focussed